 If you are experiencing hives while breastfeeding, you may fear transferring them to your babies.
 Hives commonly occur as rash-like bumps on the skin that are itchy and reddish in appearance.
 In addition, they may appear when the body reacts to an allergen.

 Hives are mostly treated with antihistamine drugs; however, they may affect your baby since the drug passes into the breast milk.
 Therefore, it is important to consult your doctor about the safety of antihistamines and the right way of using them before you adopt the treatment.

 Read about the causes of hives, their symptoms, diagnosis, and the treatment options for nursing mothers.

 What Are Hives?

 Your body’s reaction to an allergen can trigger hives.
 Nettle rash and urticaria, are other popular names for hives.
-It causes your skin to break out in red and itchy rashes that look like little bumps on your skin.
+It causes skin irritation and makes your skin break out in red and itchy rashes that look like little bumps on your skin.
 If you have hives, you will experience an itching and stinging or burning sensation.

 Hives can appear anywhere on your body, including your face, lips, arms, throat and even ears.
 The rashes may be as small as a regular eraser to as big as a meal plate.
-Sometimes, multiple rashes can join to form a big patch or plaque.
+Sometimes, multiple rashes can join to form a big patch or plaque (1).

 When your body reacts against an allergen, it produces the protein histamine as well as certain other chemicals.
 As your body releases histamine, the blood vessels in your skin leak blood plasma.
 It could cause swelling, itching and rashes.